vaishnavi2810-code/vaishnavi2810-code/README.md

 I'm a graduate student at **Northeastern University** pursuing my **MS in Computer Science** (4.0 GPA), with 2 years of production experience building **data pipelines, backend systems, and ML applications**.

-Previously at **ZS Associates**, I engineered ETL workflows processing **300+ GB daily data** using Apache Airflow, Python, and AWS.
+Previously at **ZS Associates**, I engineered ETL workflows processing **300+ GB of data daily** using Apache Airflow, Python, and AWS.
 I'm passionate about the intersection of **software engineering and machine learning** – creating systems that not only work but scale.

-**Currently seeking Software Engineering internships for Summer 2026** in backend development, data engineering, or ML engineering roles.
+**Actively seeking Software Engineering internships for Summer 2026** in backend development, data engineering, or ML engineering roles.
 ## 💼 Experience

 <details>
-<summary><b>💻 Software Engineer @ ZS Associates</b> | Aug 2023 - Jul 2025</summary>
+<summary><b>💻 Software Engineer @ ZS Associates</b> | Aug 2023 - Jul 2025 (2 years)</summary>

 <br>